PLEASE READ: If your CD

 equipment.
 There is no internal shielding to prevent interference.

-Solution: place a grounded shield between the CD-20 and other equipment
+Solution: place a grounded shield between the Model 20 and other equipment

 display.